-In 2006, DOE's air sampling network also included nine low-volume air samplers that operated continuously at two onsite locations and seven offsite (including two background) monitoring locations (see Figure 4-1 and Figure 4-2).
+In 2007, DOE's air sampling network also included eleven low-volume air samplers that operated continuously at two onsite locations and nine offsite (including two background) monitoring locations (see Figures 4-2 and 4-3).
 These samplers consist of a low-volume air sampling pump that draws air (at a prescribed rate of 60 liters per minute) through a glass-fiber filter.
 As air passes through the filter, particulate matter suspended in the air is captured on the surface of the filter.
 Air filters were collected weekly and submitted as a composite sample on a quarterly (every three months) basis.
 The filters were then analyzed for specific radioisotopes characteristically associated with uranium mill tailings.
-These radioisotopes include radium-226 (Ra-226), thorium-230 (Th-230), polonium-210 (Po-210), and total uranium (U-nat).
+These radioisotopes include radium-226 (Ra-226), thorium-230 (Th-230), polonium-210 (Po-210), and total uranium (U-natural).

-Radioparticulate data were compiled along with other environmental air monitoring data, and published in DOE's Quarterly Environmental Air Monitoring reports.
+Radioparticulate data were compiled along with other environmental air monitoring data, and published in DOE's quarterly environmental air monitoring reports.
 The analytical data (the annual average values) were compared to DOE's DCGs (for inhaled air) as published in Chapter III of DOE Order 5400.5, Radiation Protection of the Public and the Environment.

 A DCG represents the concentration (from a specified radionuclide) that would cause a member of the public, residing at the point of collection, to receive a dose of 100 mrem/yr.
 Exposures above this limit are considered unacceptable.